dpayne/loglogbeta/README.md

 # loglogbeta

-A C++ implementation of LogLogBeta cardinality estimation algorithm making usee of AVX-512 intrinsics.
+A C++ implementation of LogLogBeta cardinality estimation algorithm making use of AVX operations.

 Original code was ported from a go implementation by seiflotfy, [loglogbeta](https://github.com/seiflotfy/loglogbeta).